monikase/Data-Analytics-Projects/5-Soft Skills PowerBI/README.md

 - Revenue increased by 57%
 - Profit rising by 74% - reaching $6.18M
 - Primarily driven by online sales growth of 186%.
+- The United States and Australia are the company’s top revenue drivers.

+## Actions needed

 - While B2B revenue grew by 30% to $36.3M, profitability dropped by 155%, resulting in a $636K loss.
-- The United States and Australia are the company’s top revenue drivers.

 ### Key Takeaways & Actionable Strategies: